engislam95/Evently/README.md

-# What it's missing cause the delivery and my availability but also provided some required logic like { Axios Interceptors }
+# What it's missing cause the delivery and my availability but also provided some required logic like { Axios Interceptors , Server side autocomplete select search input with add btn for new speacker or moderator }

 - Responsive
 - TypeScript { remove /any/ }